DeepikaVenkatesann/Fetch-Last-Saturday-From-Given-Month/README.md

     Returns:
         tuple: A tuple containing the day of the last Saturday and the count of Saturdays.
-    """
-    # ... (rest of the function implementation)

 def totalsaturdays(month: int, year: int) -> int:
-    """

     Calculate the total number of Saturdays in a given month.

     Parameters: